-Also of note is Alan’s role as producer, musical director and performer with 2018 American Folk Music Award winning artist Lenka Lichtenberg; releasing 3 CD’s together, including the latest, Embrace.
+Also of note is Alan’s role as producer, musical director and performer with 2023 Juno Award winning artist Lenka Lichtenberg; releasing 3 CD’s together, including the latest, Embrace.

 In 2016, 2017 and 2018 Alan produced and performed tours with Filó Machado and Celso Machado, as well as with Henrique Cazes and his group (Canadioca) in music festivals across the country.
 In 2019 he was commissioned to produce Um Grande Encontro for the Toronto Jazz Festival, and in 2022 was music director for Rafael Piccolotto’s, Forró Sem Palavras, for the Orquestra de Fulô de Toronto.

 Alan holds a Bachelor's Degree in Music from The University of British Columbia where he studied with John Rudolph, and a Masters of Music in Percussion Performance from the University of Toronto, under Russell Hartenberger.